hariharan-m/EC521-Project/docker-build-dirs/rmunafo-maven/README.txt

   cd /sptest/EC521-Project/struts-vuln-server
   java -jar /phosphor/Phosphor-0.0.3.jar target tg-inst
-  # alternatively you could instrument just the war file:
+  # (alternatively you could instrument just the war file:
   #   java -jar /phosphor/Phosphor-0.0.3.jar target/struts-vuln-server.war target/svs-inst.war
+  # but the same errors happpen)

-Now we have to do something like this:
+Now we have to do something like this (from Spenser via Slack):

-Copy struts-vuln-server/target/struts-vuln-server.war to
+    "Copy struts-vuln-server/target/struts-vuln-server.war to
   <tomcat_root>/webapps.
 Run Tomcat from <tomcat_root>/bin/startup.sh
   (make sure you set JAVA_HOME to your instrumented JRE!).
 You should see the home page at localhost:8080/struts-vuln-server/

-The "create new record" link (localhost:8080/struts-vuln-server/records/new) will have a file upload field.
-My current goal is to have the xml file you upload add a new record, which gets stored in an xml file in /tmp, then shows a result page that calls "ls".
-You will be able to escape the shell command to have RCE
+    "The 'create new record' link (localhost:8080/struts-vuln-server/records/new) will have a file upload field.
+My current goal is to have the xml file you upload add a new record, which gets stored in an xml file in /tmp, then shows a result page that calls 'ls'.
+You will be able to escape the shell command to have RCE"

 ==== = = = = = = = = = = = = = = = = = = = = = = ====
      (older notes/walkthroughs follow this line)